13th Annual FDIB-Africa Program

 South Africa, Zambia & Botswana — May 5-19, 2019

 This faculty and professional two-week overseas study program is sponsored and lead-managed by the SC CIBER team of Rob Rolfe and Mike Shealy.
 Co-sponsored by several other CIBER universities, the program is an opportunity for all faculty/ participants and guests to experience firsthand the unique business challenges of Sub-Saharan Africa as they travel to Cape Town and Johannesburg, South Africa; Livingstone and Victoria Falls, Zambia; and Kasane and Chobe, Botswana to participate in numerous business and academic site visits, culture tours and academic and professional seminars.
 Scheduled visits include: Embassies and Consulates, Governmental and Non-Governmental Agencies, Financial and Banking institutions, ICT companies, Agri-business, Colleges and Universities, Women's Entrepreneurship Programs, Renewable and Sustainable Energy, Eco-Tourism sites and other major industries in the Southern African region.
 FDIB-Africa Program fees (round-trip airfare not included) are: faculty/professional participants, $5,000; spouse/adult guest of participant, $4,500; and graduate students, $4,000.
 The program is capped at 30 total participants and guests on a first-come, first-served basis.
-Although the official deadline for application is December 1, 2018, please note than as of August 6, 2018, only 5 of the 30 total participant slots are still available.
-The waiting list (in case of cancellation by admitted participants) will also be on a first-come, first-served basis.
+Although the official deadline for application was December 1, 2018, please note than as of October 15, 2018, all available slots have been taken.
+The waiting list (in case of cancellation by admitted participants) will also be on a first-come, first-served basis, and will be active until March 1, 2019.
 To apply, please use the application form link below.
 For current and any additional information, please contact Mike Shealy, CIBER Director at your convenience.

 NEW: Executive/Alumni Africa Program